WHERE I STAND

 Women’s reproductive rights are not a state issue.
 There is no acceptable legal, economic or moral construct—equality, efficiency, fairness, safety, you name it—that can justify turning our backs on women and their families.
 Here, too, a woman’s right to her own body cannot be different in different states.
 Not only is that nonsensical, it produces dangerous outcomes for women and their doctors.

 Of course the legal and political battle to restore Roe v.
 Wade is crucial.
-But since community-based healthcare is likely to be bankrupted in many places from cuts to Medicaid, getting to comprehensive sex education, maternal healthcare, and safe abortion services must also remain vital policy objectives.
+But since community-based healthcare is likely to be bankrupted in many places from cuts to Medicaid, getting to comprehensive sex education, maternal healthcare, and safe reproductive options must also remain vital policy objectives.

 climate responsibility